playframework/playframework/documentation/manual/working/commonGuide/production/Deploying.md

 ## The application secret

 Before you run your application in production mode, you need to generate an application secret.
 To read more about how to do this, see [[Configuring the application secret|ApplicationSecret]].
-In the examples below, you will see the use of `-Dapplication.secret=abcdefghijk`.
+In the examples below, you will see the use of `-Dplay.crypto.secret=abcdefghijk`.
 You must generate your own secret to use here.

 ## Using the dist task